I-918, Petition for U Nonimmigrant Status

 - Form I-918, Supplement B, U Nonimmigrant Status Certification (PDF, 924 KB)

 - Instructions for Form I-918, Supplement B (PDF, 206 KB)

 To provide temporary immigration benefits to foreign nationals who are victims of qualifying criminal activity, and to their qualifying family members, as appropriate.

 Form: 11; Instructions: 17; Supplement A: 12; Supplement B: 5; Supplement B Instructions: 5.

 02/07/17.
 Starting 10/02/17, we will only accept the 02/07/17 edition.
 Until then, you can also use the 01/15/13, 11/23/10 and 08/31/07 editions.
 You can find the edition date at the bottom of the page on the form and instructions.

 Don’t forget to sign your form!
 We will reject and return any unsigned form.

 $0 (Biometrics services may be required at no cost to the applicant.)

-If the statutory cap is reached in a fiscal year and USCIS uses the waiting list process described at 8 CFR 214.14(d)(2), petitioners for U nonimmigrant status and derivatives in the United States can apply for employment authorization using Form I-765, Application for Employment Authorization, based on deferred action.
+If the statutory cap is reached in a fiscal year and we use the waiting list process described at 8 CFR 214.14(d)(2), petitioners for U nonimmigrant status and derivatives in the U.S. can apply for employment authorization using Form I-765, based on deferred action.
 An application for employment authorization based on deferred action can only be approved after DHS has deferred action in your case, regardless of when the Form I-765 is filed.